Content warning, highlight the hidden text between the lines:

 because I chose to, not because I had to."

-"Think you'll be alright answering to Helene and Allen?"
+"You'll be alright answering to Helene and Allen?"
+Alicia asked.

 Sabrina flashed a mischievous smile, "You're talking to the President of

 Talent and Operations.
-Worry about them keeping up now that I've got
+Worry about them keeping up with me now that I've got

-some actual stroke back here.
+some actual stroke around here.
 I already got them to replace that

-A tentative quiet hung between them as Alicia tried to work out the phrasing of her next request while Sabrina studied the wrestler's shifting, complicated expression.
-"Hey, Sab… I really appreciate you saving me when I got attacked after my match with Jill," said Alicia.
-She wanted to put the next part as delicately as possible, "From now on, please don't put yourself in danger to help me."
+"Hey, Sab… I really appreciate you saving me when I got attacked after my match with Jill."
+A tentative quiet hung between them as Alicia tried to work out the phrasing of her next request as Sabrina studied her shifting, complicated expression.
+She wanted to put the next part as delicately as possible.
+"From now on, please don't put yourself in danger to help me."

-With a shrug and a slight shake of her head, Sabrina trying to put her former student at ease.
-"I wasn't planning on it."
+With a shrug and a slight shake of her head, Sabrina put her former student at ease, "I wasn't planning on it."

 Alicia was taken aback by the frankness of the declaration. "...
 Oh."